 The Yale heavyweight varsity eight went on to take the 2015 Head of the Charles and then the 2016 Eastern Sprints before finishing second at the national championships.

 "I could not be more pleased to be coaching the heavyweight men at Yale," Gladstone said when he was hired.
 "To be a part of Yale's storied rowing tradition is indeed an honor."

 Gladstone led the University of California men's crew program to six IRA championships during two coaching stints with the Golden Bears and also served as the director of rowing operations at Brown where he won four Eastern Sprints titles.
 More recently, he was a director at the California Rowing Club, helping develop post-graduate oarsmen for the U.S. National Team.

-Gladstone's 11 IRA championships tie him with Charles "Pop" Courtney of Cornell (1901-15) for the most varsity eight titles in the history of collegiate rowing.
+Gladstone's 14 IRA championships place him in a tie with Charles "Pop" Courtney of Cornell (1901-15) for the most varsity eight titles in the history of collegiate rowing (note: Courtney's crews won multiple IRAs in one year).
 In all, Gladstone's Cal crews medaled at the IRA regatta 11 times in his 12 seasons since 1997 - five gold and six bronze – an unprecedented achievement in the long history of the championship.
-Over that same period, he directed Cal to seven of 12 Pac-10 championships.
+Over that same period, he directed Cal to eight Pac-10 championships.

 During his first term at Cal from 1973-80, Gladstone guided the Bears to three undefeated dual-race seasons, an IRA title in 1976 and a Pac-10 championship in 1979.

 As the director of rowing operations at Brown from 1981-94, Gladstone's crew triumphed four times at the Eastern Sprints, five times at the IRA regatta and twice at the National Collegiate Rowing Championships.